mtk3d/payroll/README.md

 make test
 ```

-or you can run only specific type tests
+or you can run only specific type of tests

 ```shell
 make test-all